Soaking nuts and seeds vital for health

 Every edible seed has different levels of phytic acid.
 Phytic acid blocks the uptake of essential minerals.
 When food that contains phytic acid is eaten, the acid binds itself to minerals like iron, magnesium, zinc, calcium, manganese and chromium in the stomach, which prevents the digestive system’s ability to break down these foods properly (that’s why, often, when you eat nuts or edible seeds you see undigested bits in your stool the very next day!).
 Due to the phytic acid, nuts in particular have a high inhibitor action of the absorption of iron.
 It has been shown that the phytic acid present in bran can tie up zinc and interfere with its absorption, carrying it out through the intestinal track.
 With zinc, the enzyme in the stomach, which normally destroys phytic acid, appears to be an enzyme containing zinc.
 This causes a vicious circle – the enzyme cannot work, therefore the phytic acid is not broken down, therefore it ties up more zinc, and as a consequence, less enzyme is present.
 Zinc has an important relationship with cadnium, a potentially toxic heavy metal.
 The presence of cadnium, greatly increases the need for zinc.
 Cadnium is found in the centre of the grain, zinc is found mainly in the grain covering.
 So eating well-prepared whole grains, which has a higher amount of zinc than cadnium, reduces any possible absorption of cadnium.

-• Pepsin, which is needed for the breakdown of proteins in
+- Pepsin, which is needed for the breakdown of proteins in the stomach;

-• Trypsin, which is needed for protein digestion in the small
+- Trypsin, which is needed for protein digestion in the small intestine.

 How much phytic acid is considered healthy?